writerror/writerror/_posts/2018-01-18-drawing-first-blood.md

 unless I can emancipate myself from the crazed lemming herd before it's too late to save my own astoundingly precious life.
 Using swimming as an
-analogy: the overburdened individual sinks, like the group that, tied to one another, drags each other down, dooming alt!
+analogy: the overburdened individual sinks, like the group that, tied to one another, drags each other down, dooming all!
 The self-owning individual is of the open spaces — intrepid, recalcitrant, nimble, spontaneous, and agile — and able to raise his or her self above the weight and sheer gravity of the Masses and their self-defeating belief systems, precisely because s/he